rabibasukala01/premier-league-predictions/README.md

 3. GradientBoostingClassifier remain high accuracy among others classifier with hyperparameter Tunings
 4. Only 7 feature is used so it might be reason for only 66% accuracy or am i wrong? pull requests are welcome

- If it helped you in anyway ,please do ⭐ the repository.

  A glimpse of the flask web app: </br>